NazoSnare/shopping-backend/README.md

 * GET /api/v1/transactions/all ---> view sorted transactions by all users (`only admin user can access`)
 * POST /api/v1/transactions/add ---> add transaction to transactions passing a user and product or user and amount
 > ## **served through backend UI**
-* GET /admin/products/ ---> view all products if authenticated as user admin
+* GET /admin/---> view all products if authenticated as user admin
-* PUT /admin/products/:id -----> edit product by id if authenticated as admin
+* POST /admin/products ---> add a new products if authenticated as user admin
-* DELETE /admin/product/:id ----->delete product by id if I decided to add it